Preserva: a new brand that’s more than a load of old balls

 The brand identity we created for Preserva reflects exactly what the product is: unpretentious, energetic and a little bit cheeky.
 The logo is deliberately soft and rounded, playful in its form.
 It has a squishy quality that feels at home on a court bag as much as it does on screen.
 Like Freddie, the logo does not take itself too seriously, and that is entirely the point.

-With a bright, bold and confident colour palette, Preserva leans into the personality and warmth of its founder.
-It is a brand that’s hard to miss on a crowded retail shelf or a fast-moving social feed.
+All of which make for a brand that’s hard to miss on a crowded retail shelf or a fast-moving social feed.

 Underneath the playful exterior, the functional message is always present.
 The packaging is clean and clear, the product promise is front and centre, and every touchpoint communicates reliability without sacrificing the brand’s character.